 Innovative breakthroughs often happen at the intersection of diverse disciplines and fields.
 Willingness and keenness to spend a lot of time and energy finding and testing ideas through a diverse network of individuals who vary wildly in their backgrounds and perspectives is another behavioral skill that is helpful for associational thinking.
 My personal view is that most of us (Indians) are not as strong as we are on the previous two skills.
 Our reluctance to interact with people from different caste, class and language discourages us to have a diverse network.
 ‘Like-minded’ is a phrase often used by most of us (unfortunately it has become a fashion statement) and we try to build our network keeping this in mind.
 Our networks are mostly with people with whom we can have interesting and free-wheeling discussions.

-Constantly trying out new experiences and piloting new ideas is the last skill that is required for creative thinking and also for executing innovations.
-People who are high in this skill visit new places, try new things, seek new information, and experiment to learn new things.
+Constantly trying out new experiences and piloting new ideas is the last skill that is required for creative thinking and for executing innovations.
+People who possess this skill visit new places, try new things, seek new information, and experiment to learn new things.
 Most of us are not strong in this skill and let me once again quote our Prime Minister from the same ‘Mann Ki Baat’ – “I want to suggest you certain tips about of how to utilize your vacation.
 See that you gain a new experience.
 Try to take the opportunity of acquiring a new skill.
 Try to experience something that you have neither heard before, nor seen, nor thought of and yet there is a curiosity in your mind.
 You must try new places, new experiences and new skills”.
 He further says, “You’re able to ride a bicycle but have you ever tried to operate the three-wheeler cycle or rickshaw which transports people?
 You see, all these new experiments, these skills are such that they will bring you joy and will remove you from the limitations of life to which you’re tied down!
 Do something out of the box, my Friends….
 Try to know about things about which you have no prior knowledge, it will definitely benefit you.
-Your inner human potential will awaken and this will provide a great opportunity for development…”.
-To encourage this behavior of experimenting at the early age our Prime Minister, in his July, 2016 ‘Mann Ki Baat’ spoke about tinkering labs.
+Your inner human potential will awaken, and this will provide a great opportunity for development…”.
+To encourage this behavior of experimenting at the early age, our Prime Minister, in his July, 2016 ‘Mann Ki Baat’ spoke about tinkering labs.